Doc2027/INST326_Group111_WizardGame/README.md

 - Computer_Player.py contains the computer_choose_card() function and in this it determines how the computer selects the cards.
 It implements a strategy based on different attributes of the game like trump, lead suit, Wizards, and Jesters.
 - Determining_Trick_Winners.py it contains determine_trick_winner() and carries the logic for assighning card strength and determines the winner of each truck.
 - Determining_Trick_winner.py has two functions, determine_trump() being the first one which decides the trump suit for each round, the next function announce_trump_to_players() prints out the trump information to all the players and includes logic for a dealer choice when a wizard is flipped.
-- Score_Predictions.py contains a score_predictions() function, which mandates legal card plays and ensures the players follow the suit when it is required.
+- Score_Predictions.py contains a calculate_score() and score_predictions(), which computes the score using predicted vs actual tricks and set operations to report correct predictors.
 - Wizard_Game_Completed.py is the final version of the code and is ready to play!

 ## Algorithm Components